 Step 4: Now is not the time to be wasteful, so make sure you’re making the most out of your ingredients for a healthier budget.

 You can do this by using product performance data to focus your budget on the right products.
-This can be a bit tricky to achieve though as most retailers and marketers don’t actually have access to or understanding of their own product data.
+This can be a bit tricky to achieve though as most retailers and marketers don’t actually have access to or understanding of their own product performance data.

-So if you are a marketer or retailer and don’t know the value of product data, let me assure you, you’re missing out.
+So if you are a marketer or retailer and don’t know the value of product performance data, let me assure you, you’re missing out.

-Product data is unique in that it shows the performance of each individual product through metrics like margin, revenue, and number of transactions, so you can determine and exclude your low-performing products and low-or-no stock items from promotion and much more.
+Product performance data is unique in that it shows the performance of each individual product through metrics like margin, revenue, and number of transactions, so you can determine and exclude your low-performing products and low-or-no stock items from promotion and much more.

 Not only does product performance data allow you to better choose which products are worth promoting, but it also helps your purchasing team decide which products you should and shouldn’t spend money on.